 A: Here are some instances in which you should contact the department:

-- If you have questions about completing or turning in your questionnaire
+- If you have questions about completing or turning in your application

 - If you have questions about the Graduate Program in Chemistry

 - If you have questions about Graduate Program in Chemistry events

 Q: What is the minimum TOEFL score or IELTS score necessary for admission?